ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Creating Go actions
 {: #creating-go-actions}

-The `--native` option allows for packaging of any executable as an Action.
+The `--native` option allows for packaging of any executable as an action.
 This works for Go as an example.
 As with Docker actions, the Go executable receives a single argument from the command line.
-It is a string serialization of the JSON object representing the arguments to the Action.
+It is a string serialization of the JSON object representing the arguments to the action.
 The program may log to `stdout` or `stderr`.
-By convention, the last line of output _must_ be a stringified JSON object which represents the result of the Action.
+By convention, the last line of output _must_ be a stringified JSON object which represents the result of the action.

 Here is an example Go action.
 ```go